macklinu/north-american-music/README.md

 A custom coding solution was needed to make this piece work properly.
 A simple delay object in Max/MSP works for short delays.
 When the delays are up to 60 minutes in length, that's when problems arise.

-// Write more later.

-This repo is a work in progress.
-It will ultimately contain two parts:

-- Audio: developed by Colin.
-- Visualization: developed by me.
+This repo contains the visual Processing code, a visual that would be seen by all 3 universities at the same time.